 A veteran of rock radio and all things tasteless, in her spare time, Piper enjoys hiking, biking, movies, belly dancing, writing and a good book.
 But mostly she’s just happy to be a part of 105.9 the Mountain and is ready to discover all that Asheville has to offer!

 You can’t spell sMiles without Miles!
 Miles joined our team five years ago after graduating from Western Carolina University, where he was the program director for WWCU.
 Having grown up in Asheville he was a music nerd at a young age, catching shows across the area from garage concerts to regional festivals such as Firefly and LEAF.
-By day, Miles is our lunchtime host on 98.1 The River, by night you might see him downtown driving the Amazing Pubcycle.
+By day, Miles is our lunchtime host and Program Director of 98.1 The River, by night you might see him downtown driving the Amazing Pubcycle.
 Miles can tell you all the best spots to grab a pint, a bite, or just a breath of sweet mountain air.
 When he isn’t working, he’s out paddling on the local rivers or hiking his favorite trails.

 Stephanie grew up in Asheville and believes these mountains are an incredible place for a kid to grow up!
 Some of her favorite memories include hiking with her brother and their two big, grey, Weimaraner dogs, and dressing them up in shawls, hats and super-sized sunglasses.
 Artist William Wegman has since made a lot of money doing the very same in his books and calendars…